stamblerre/go-tutorials/ide.md

 We already have a function that reverses a string somewhere in this project, so let's use workspace symbol search to find it.

-Open the Command Palette by going to the
-<walkthrough-editor-spotlight spotlightId="menu-view">View Menu</walkthrough-editor-spotlight>
-and selecting "Find Command", or by using the `Ctrl+Shift+P` keyboard shortcut.
+Open the Command Palette by going to the View Menu and selecting "Find Command", or by using the `Ctrl+Shift+P` keyboard shortcut.

 Delete the `>` character in the box.
 That character indicates that you will search for available commands.